House of Responsibility: Past – Present – Future

-Volunteers from all countries, Austrian Zivildieners and former Austrian Servants Abroad should work and live together in the house.
-Because of this there should take place a constant exchange of ideas.
-The 'House of Responsibility' should be something completely new, split into three stories, where the 'unwanted inheritance' and the refurbishment of the background of the NS should take place on the first floor.
-The second floor will be devoted to the present, and concrete help for people will be offered for example through the Austrian Social Service and also by human rights – and third-world projects.
-On the third floor ideas for a more peaceful future should be worked out.

-Philosophical basis for this project is the book Das Prinzip Verantwortung (The concept responsibility) written by Hans Jonas in 1979.
+Philosophical basis for this project is the book ' written by Hans Jonas in 1979.

 Realisation

-The project couldn't be realized in the following years but the idea of taking responsibility remained.
-In 2005 the owner of a house close to where Hitler was born offered his house for the project.
-In 2002 members of the Gedenkdienst remembered the Austrian Righteous Among the Nations in front of Hitler's birth house.
-In October 2009 mayor Gerhard Skiba argued for the first time in support of a 'House of Peace' or 'House of Responsibility' in Hitler's Birthhouse in Austria's Newspaper Kurier.
+The project could not be realized in the following years but the idea of taking responsibility remained.
+In 2005, the owner of a house close to where Hitler was born offered his house for the project.
+In 2002, members of the remembered the Austrian Righteous Among the Nations in front of Hitler's birth house.
+In October 2009, mayor Gerhard Skiba argued for the first time in support of a 'House of Peace' or 'House of Responsibility' in Hitler's birthhouse in Austria's newspaper '.

-In the first half of 2014 the HRB gained increasing support by the public and by acknowledged international organizations such as the Anti-Defamation League in New York, the Auschwitz Jewish Center in Oswiecim, the European Roma Rights Center and the John Rabe and International Safety Zone Memorial Hall in Nanjing.
+In the first half of 2014, the HRB gained increasing support by the public and by acknowledged international organizations such as the Anti-Defamation League in New York, the Auschwitz Jewish Center in Oswiecim, the European Roma Rights Center and the John Rabe and International Safety Zone Memorial Hall in Nanjing.

-On June 2 2020 the Austrian Minister of Interior announced plans for the Austrian police to move into the birthplace of Adolf Hitler.
-The Austrian Service Abroad opposes this decision and lobbies against it.
+On 2 June 2020, the Austrian Minister of Interior announced plans for the Austrian police to move into the birthplace of Adolf Hitler.
+The Austrian Service Abroad opposed this decision and lobbied against it.

+On 22 July 2026, a police station was inaugurated in Adolf Hitler's birthplace.
+The website for the idea of the House of Responsibility has since been out of service.